grossen/eduantech.docpad/src/render/posts/light-table-the-new-emacs.html.md

 It could be anything and everything with due time!
 It could be the first real competitor for Emacs as well in terms of customizability.
-Think about it, it's written in ClojureScript, a Lisp dialect, you can add or remove behaviours, to the point where you can make it a NotePad or a browser.
+Think about it, it's written in ClojureScript, a Lisp dialect, you can add or remove behaviours, to the point where you can make it a NotePad or a browser if you liked.

-The main point is, it's got (almost) no limit on what can be added *and* no limit on what can be removed, something Emacs is missing.

 JS is it's limit.
 If you can't do it with JS (and [Node.js](http://nodejs.org/)) you can't do it in Light Table.
 But if you can do it in JS you can do it in Light Table.
 JS is quickly becoming the one language to write.
 JS is found almost everywhere nowadays.
 So I think Chris has made a smart decision when he decided to write it in ClojureScript.

+The main point is, it's got (almost) no limit on what can be added *and* no limit on what can be removed, something Emacs is missing.

+Oh and one more thing.
+Emacs is millions of lines of Elisp plus the C code it uses.
+Light Table is only around twelve thousand lines of ClojureScript, at the time of writing.

 So I guess you get my point.
 If you don't yet, there's not much I can do so I really hope you have.